-- 3.41 Given that demand for sites has been established through the Council's own joint studies and regional plan examination, there is recognised to be a need to plan for additional pitches in the district.
-The Council's preferred option is to retain the target of 18 pitches established in the regional plan to 2011 and for some additional growth to 20167.
+- 3.39 Given that demand for sites has been established through the Council's own joint studies and regional plan examination, there is recognised to be a need to plan for additional pitches in the Borough.
+The Council's preferred option is to retain the target of 18 pitches established in the regional plan to 2011 and for some additional growth to 2017.
 Based on the regional plan assessment, this would equate to an additional 2 pitches a year.
-The Council does not consider there is a robust basis to plan from beyond 2017, as at this point the needs assessment will be more than 10 years out of date and the government has signalled its intentions to review Gypsy and Traveller requirements.
-This approach demonstrates a commitment to meeting Gypsy and Traveller needs, whilst recognising that a further assessment of need and a review of this aspect of the Core Strategy will be needed by 2017. - Since the regional plan was adopted, a further 9 pitches have been approved six pitches at the Pylon Site in Potters Bar which have since been implemented and three pitches at Sandy Lane in Bushey, approved in 2011 and for which government grant funding has been received to deliver the pitches.
+The Council does not consider there is a robust basis to plan from beyond 2017, as at this point the needs assessment will be more than 10 years out of date and the Government has signalled its intentions to review Gypsy and Traveller requirements.
+This approach demonstrates a commitment to meeting Gypsy and Traveller needs, whilst recognising that a further assessment of need and a review of this aspect of the Core Strategy will be needed by 2017. - 3.40 Since the regional plan was adopted, a further 9 pitches have been approved six pitches at the Pylon Site in Potters Bar which have since been implemented and three pitches at Sandy Lane in Bushey, approved in 2011 and for which Government grant funding has been received to deliver the pitches.
 Given that there may be scope for small extensions to or intensification of one or more of the other existing authorised sites, any further provision beyond this, if required, is likely to be limited to no more than one larger site or a limited number of very small sites to accommodate the requirements to 2017.
-The Council will also consider the potential for extending the existing transit site at South Mimms, which is recognised by Hertfordshire County Council to be underused for providing some permanent pitches.
-To provide some permanent pitches in addition to the existing transit pitches. - 3.423.43 The Council recognises the need to engage the whole community when planning for future housing needs and in July 2007 held a series of public meetings to provide information on the Council's responsibilities to identify sites for Gypsies and Travellers.
+The Council will consider the potential for extending the existing transit site at South Mimms, to provide some permanent pitches in addition to the existing transit pitches.

+The Council recognises the need to engage the whole community when planning for future housing needs and in July 2007 held a series of public meetings to provide information on the Council's responsibilities to identify sites for Gypsies and Travellers.
 In planning for Gypsy and Traveller pitch provision, it is important to take into consideration the wide range of views expressed at these meetings.
 The Council recognises the need for a balance to be found between the legitimate needs of the Gypsy and Traveller community and the need for any new sites to be fairly distributed in suitable locations, as well as having a minimal impact on the local environment.